Understanding Current Events on Your Weenat Sensors

 • Check battery level; it should be 3.6 V

-• Ensure the antenna is properly in place (machinery, animals...)
+• Make sure the antenna is properly in place (machinery, animals...)

 • Contact Customer Support if the issue persists: check network suitability or consider an antenna extension